-Season 4 sees an overhaul of The Expanse title sequence and the same sequence of 18 clips remains largely unchanged throughout the season, with just minor changes to the spaceships seen in the vicinity of Saturn and the Sol Ring.
-Just a reminder that this is now the Amazonian period of The Expanse: you may also notice some detrimental changes to the image quality and colour grading.
+Season 4 sees an overhaul of The Expanse title sequence and the same set of 18 clips remains largely unchanged throughout the season, just minor changes to the ships in the vicinity of Saturn and the Sol Ring.
+Just a reminder that this is now the Amazonian period of The Expanse and you may notice some changes to the image quality of the title sequence.

-The bright incoming object is the missile that struck South America (an event that took place in Episode 3 of the show last season).
+The bright incoming object is the missile that struck South America (an event that took place in Episode 3 of the show last season, Season 3).

-The departing spacecraft is the Rocinante, the crew of which has been living on Earth (or in orbit above it) since the end of last season and are now heading off to the Ilus System to evacuate Ganymedean settlers from Ilus IV (aka New Terra) and/or destroy any protomolecule that may be present on the planet.
+The departing spacecraft is the Rocinante, the crew of which has been living on Earth (or in orbit above it) since the end of last season and are now heading off to the Ilus System to evacuate Ganymedean settlers from Ilus IV (aka New Terra), as well as destroy any protomolecule that may be present on the planet.

-Since this article is about the details, note that the clip label still shows the image from orbit as ISS Flyover 57…like groundhog day.
+Since this article is about the details, note that the clip label still shows the image from orbit as ISS Flyover 57.
+It’s a bit like groundhog day.
 But the flyover that spots the Rocinante leaving Earth would be a different flyover, so should really have a different number.

 Next, we see a satellite view of South America and the ballistic missile strike in Amazonia that killed two million people.
 It was launched last season from a Martian stealth missile platform moments before a UN rail gun could destroy it.

 Gone is the clip showing Manhattan’s glowing traffic routes.
 The clip of Liberty Island is followed by a different view of Manhattan in which sky traffic has increased dramatically.
-And the UN Building is no longer being shown as visible from the Statue of Liberty.
+And the UN Building is no longer being shown as visible from the Statue of Liberty (gripe removed).
 That Luna looms so large in the sky in this clip is not meant to imply that it is any closer to Earth in distance (after all, we know it’s slowly retreating).
 Rather it signifies how accessible Luna now is.
 And note where in the sky the spaceships are flying: they are level and above Luna, compared to what we saw in previous seasons, where a sole spaceship was seen flying below.
-This symbolises how humanity has now spread far past our moon.
+This symbolises how humanity has now spread far past Earth and its moon.

 The clips showing global images of Luna and Mars remain in the sequence but a subtle change to Mars shows its eastern hemisphere swathed in lights.

-From here onwards, all clips in the title sequence are new:
+After the global image of Mars, all clips in the S4 title sequence are new:

 First we see a view of a Mariner Valley settlement from the rim of the canyon showing the lights of habitats built along the canyon walls.
-Two small blocks of text appear near the green valley floor and the satellite framing camera picks out the location of the next clip, Habitat No. 367.
-In Episodes 2 to 5, the terraforming towers in Habitat 367 are illuminated; in Episodes 6 to 10, the lights go out as the terraforming towers shut down in a mass exodus to the rings.
+Two tiny blocks of text appear near the green valley floor (too small to decipher) and the satellite framing camera picks out the location of the next clip, Habitat No. 367.

 Moving on from Mars, we see a new view of Saturn across its rings showing three moons in orbit.
-None of the moons are labelled — but maybe the enigmatic block of tiny text on the left of the screen just above the rings can shed some light on this?
+None of the moons are labelled—but maybe the enigmatic block of tiny text on the left of the screen just above the rings can shed some light on this?
 They are probably Titan and Iapetus since these two moons are mentioned in the dialogue during Season 4.
-The other?
+And the third moon?
 Hyperion, maybe, since it comes up in conversation at the end of Season 3 mixed up with a level of the same name on Ceres (it’s complicated, you’ll need to watch).

 The number of spaceships seen in the Saturn clip changes throughout the season.
-In Episodes 3 and 4, we see a ship heading inwards with the false transponder name Sinon (really the Sojourner that was hijacked by Inaros in Episode 1) — this is the ship supposedly en route from Triton to Luna that changes direction and takes down the UN’s Sentinel-19 asteroid spotter space platform (recall the Archangel being rushed out of the televised debate in Copenhagen).
+In S4 Episodes 3 and 4, we see a ship heading inwards with the false transponder name Sinon (really the Sojourner that was hijacked by Marco Inaros in Episode 1 this season)—this is the ship supposedly en route from Triton to Luna that changes direction and takes down the UN’s Sentinel-19 asteroid spotter space platform (recall “Archangel” being rushed out of the televised debate in Copenhagen).

 Since Season 4 is all about the ring gates, the rest of the title sequence is now focused there:

-In Episode 1 we see spaceships lining up to cross the Sol Ring, including the Sojourner (a UN colony ship) and the Edward Israel (the colony ship of the Royal Charter Energy Corporation) both bound for Ilus.
-In Episodes 2 to 5, the clip shows an unidentified ship heading for the Ring with its transponder labelled as ? (the OPA ship that hijacks the Sojourner).
-In Episodes 6 to 10, the unidentified ship is gone.
+In S4 Episode 1 we see a flotilla of ships lining up to cross the Sol Ring, including the Sojourner (a UN colony ship) and the Edward Israel (the colony ship of the Royal Charter Energy Corporation) both bound for Ilus.
+In S4 Episodes 2 to 5, the clip shows an unidentified ship heading for the Ring with its transponder labelled as ? (it’s the OPA ship that hijacks the Sojourner).
+In S4 Episodes 6 to 10, the unidentified ship is gone.
 A steady stream of spaceships is now heading towards the Ring.